goldentooth/ansible/README.md

 `goldentooth set_bash_prompt allyrion` uses the role `goldentooth.set_bash_prompt` to customize the Bash prompt for Allyrion.

+Most of this is done in Ansible with dedicated roles.
+Some AWS infrastructure is configured via Terraform.

 For blow-by-blow coverage of me beating my head against this project, check out [_Kubernetes, the **Excruciating** Way_](https://goldentooth.github.io/kubernetes-the-excruciating-way/).